 EEPROM (Electrically Erasable Read Only Memory).
 This is the most used type of permanent memory.
 You can easily erase the data with a software program.
 BIOS on the motherboard is an example of EEPROM.

-On a motherboard, a RAM is present is PCB modules as shown in the figure below.
+On a motherboard, RAM is present in PCB modules as shown in the figure below.

 Types of RAM Modules:

 Different types of RAM modules are shown above.
 You can differentiate these RAM modules by the CUTS on golden pins on the lower side of each module.
 Just notice that each type of RAM module has a cut or a notch on different positions along the length.
 RAM modules have been aligned vertically according to their date of origin and speed.
-Like SIMM modules were among the first type of memories to come and DDR4 RAM modules are the fastest and latest memory types.
-All the above type of RAM’s are Dynamic RAM’s.
+Like SIMM modules were among the first type of memory to come and DDR4 RAM modules are the fastest and latest memory types.
+All the above types of RAM are Dynamic RAM.

 - SRAM: Static RAM

 Working Diagram of Memory

 Cache memory is just like another memory that stores the data.
 Although all the programs, documents, or other media files you access in a computer run in RAM to make the processing faster, the processor, instead of searching for data in main memory(RAM), reads the data from cache(SRAM).
 The SRAM which consists of FETs has high speed compared to RAM which is built on capacitors.

 The ROM functions relatively slower than RAM.
 So it takes a longer time to access codes from ROM than from RAM.
 In order to speed up the ROM processing, the codes of ROM are copied into a region of RAM and are write-protected.
 This way the system now can access the ROM codes from RAM at a much higher speed.
 The region of RAM where the ROM codes are copied is called shadow RAM.